 You can only cancel a payment if the recipient hasn’t yet enrolled with Zelle.
 If they are already enrolled then that means that the transaction will likely be completed and your only way to get the funds back is to ask them to send the funds back to you.

 If you have more questions about Chase QuickPay then you can click here.

 Chase QuickPay is a great feature for easily moving around funds.
-It makes it really easy to make Transfers between family and friends into do things like split up payments and bills for dining in other activities.
+It makes it really easy to make transfers between family and friends and to do things like split up payments and bills for dining and other activities.

 If you have friends who are willing to split the bill or tab with you then you should consider putting the entire bill on a great rewards card like the Sapphire Preferred or Sapphire Reserve which earns bonus points on things like dining and travel.

 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.